This function "pools" (i.e. combines) model parameters in a similar fashion

 Models with multiple components, (for instance, models with zero-inflation,

-where predictors appear in the count and zero-inflation part) may fail in
+where predictors appear in the count and zero-inflation part, or models with

 Some model objects do not return standard errors (e.g. objects of class